 Visit the Blue Spring Heritage Center

-The Blue Spring Heritage Center is one of the historic attractions in Eureka Springs that should definitely be your list of things to do in Eureka Springs.
+The Blue Spring Heritage Center is one of the historical attractions in Eureka Springs that should be on your list of things to do in Eureka Springs.

 Blue Spring Heritage Center has welcomed visitors for over 70 years.

-During your visit, you can see the artifacts that are on display throughout the park.
-These artifacts include the remains of an old mill, and the Blue Shelter, which is listed on the National Register of Historic Places.
+During your visit, you can see the artifacts displayed throughout the park.
+These artifacts include the remains of an old mill and the Blue Shelter, which is listed on the National Register of Historic Places.

-There are also numerous gardens and greenspaces that will be the perfect addition to your Eureka Springs, Arkansas itinerary.
+Some numerous gardens and greenspaces will be the perfect addition to your Eureka Springs, Arkansas itinerary.